|A traveler enjoys the view on Olumo rock, Abeokuta|

-I stepped into the streets with a mad sense of thrill.
+I stepped into the streets with a mad sense of thrill, trusting a backpacker’s luck.
 I had to go to Itoku, wherever that was, whatever I’d find there, a place where dollars are sold and bought illegally.
 Itoku.
 I didn’t even know which direction it was, so I asked the first pedestrian I met, and he pointed it out.
 “That way.”
 Still, I didn’t know how far I’d have to go, or how I’d know if I reached it.
 I didn’t even know if it was within Abeokuta town, or if I would have to travel an hour.
 Once I got there, how would I know the black marketeers?
 If they were doing it illegally, then they sure would not have sign posts that said ‘Dollars for sale’.

 |Rocks lend Abeokuta town a surreal beauty.|

 Well, I put my trust on an okadaman.
-It’s the beauty of travel, the way you throw yourself at the mercy of strangers, trusting that their good side will overwhelm the dark side.
+It’s the beauty of backpacking, the way you throw yourself at the mercy of strangers, trusting that their good side will overwhelm the dark side.
 Naively.
 Trusting that they will always be nice to a traveler if you smiled your best.
 The okadaman agreed to take me for 70 naira, I then knew that Itoku wasn’t far out of town, but I had only 100 in my pockets and if things went wrong I might have only 30 left and no way to get back to the hotel.
 As we sped on the bike, I told him I wanted to change money.
 I held my breathe, knowing now was the time for his dark side to show, for surely he now knew I was a foreigner and that I had dollars.

 I should have haggled and gotten a better rate, but the 215 Naira for a dollar they offered was above the rate I saw online (200 for a dollar) or in the bank (196 for a dollar) and way above what I was offered at the hotel (180 for a dollar), so I took it without asking questions.
 I later learnt that at the airport I could have gotten a better rate of 220-225 for a dollar.
 Thus my trip to the dollar black market turned out to be uneventful.
 Only that the okadaman changed his mind, and instead charged me 200 Naira, up from 70.
 When I tried to argue, he became quarraleous and wanted to fight, so I gave him the money.